"You mainly suffer from anxiety.", what you've probably been told

 Sustained heart-rate increase of ≥30 bpm (≥40 in adolescents) within 10 minutes of standing, in the absence of orthostatic hypotension, with chronic symptoms.
 The letter requests the relevant test.

-What you hear vs. what NG188 says
+What you hear vs. what the guidance says

 What's usually said in the room